-My hobbies are riding and taking care of my horses and mountain biking.
-I also like lifting free weights sometimes, but I always get bored with the repetition and stop.
+I like lifting free weights and I find the rhythm of it soothing, but then I always get bored with the routine and repetition and stop.
 I don't care for routine but I do walk 6 - 7 km per day to and from my office.
 I find I can "zone" quite happily when I walk so I don't notice the routine.

-My goals are to live my life as completely as possible and I think I do a really good job of that.
-I recently returned to Canada after 14 years in Mexico where I owned and operated a very off-the-beaten-path eco-tour company.
-Here in Canada I keep busy with my careers -- an executive director position in marketing and my "other work" as a consultant to marketing and fundraising clients.
+I've never been married, I have no offspring and -- take this as a warning label if you like -- I am extremely independent.
+My main goal is to live my life as completely as possible and I think I do a really good job of that.
+I currently keep pretty busy with my careers -- an executive director position in marketing and my "other work" as a consultant to marketing and fundraising clients.
 Despite being busy career wise a key goal of mine is to travel and see as many new things as I am able to -- and always always always take the time to enjoy life with friends and family -- and I always do.

 I put Anglican for religion because I was confirmed as one when I was 12.
 Seriously, I am as lapsed as it is possible to be and I don't care what religion anyone practices as long as they leave me out of it.

-I am an extremely happy, positive person.
-Everyone says I have a great sense of humour.
-I certainly appreciate the absurd and welcome the unexpected.
-I laugh a lot because my life is fun.
-I see no point in being unhappy and I believe that everyone's happiness is 100% their own responsibility.
+I am an extremely happy, positive person who appreciates the absurd and welcomes the unexpected.
+I make sure that my life is fun because I see no point in being unhappy.
+I believe that everyone's happiness is 100% their own responsibility and I have no time for pessimism.
 "We can complain because rose bushes have thorns or, rejoice because thorn bushes have roses."
-That pretty much sums up my view of life and I'd rather rejoice than complain.
+I am a rejoicer.

 The most important trait I think anyone can have is kindness.
 I am a kind person and I like to surround myself with other people that are kind.